 We acknowledge the advantages of participating in work experience or work placement programs.
 Our program allows participants to gain real life experience by working for an employer on a voluntary basis while still at school, studying a tertiary education course, or bridging skills for overseas qualified professionals.

 Work experience or work placement assists participants in securing paid full-time employment and benefits the community by encouraging people to seek employment locally.
 The program also strengthens our relationships with participating organisations, educational institutions and individuals.

 Our program deals with work experience/placements from the following organisations:

 What is the difference between work experience and work placement?

-Work placement is where an individual is a student studying recognised vocational courses, coming to us to enhance skills learned in the classroom.
+Work placement is where an individual is a student studying recognised vocational courses and is coming to us to enhance the skills they learned in the classroom.
 This applies to those undertaking secondary or tertiary study.

-The period of work experience/placement for any one participant is negotiable depending on the needs and ability of both the participant and the section.
+- The period of work experience/placement for any one participant is negotiable - depending on the needs and ability of both the participant and the section.

-For further information on work experience placements, call Customer Service on (02) 8757 9000 between 8:00am and 4:30pm weekdays.
+For further information, call Customer Service on 02 8757 9000 between 8am and 4.30pm weekdays.